 1. Closed Shoes

-Although wearing closed shoes seems like a good idea because they keep the feet dry during the monsoons, they are a major cause for foot odour.
+Although wearing closed shoes seems like a good idea because they keep the feet dry during the monsoons, they are a major cause of foot odour.
 The moisture that accumulates in the closed footwear on account of sweat and rainwater is a breeding ground for bacteria.
-This bacteria is responsible not only for smelly feet but it also leads to more serious problems like athlete’s foot.
+This bacteria is responsible not only for smelly feet but also leads to more serious problems like athlete’s foot.

 2. Wet Socks